Help us reach our goal of $409,774 this season to keep SFC going. Until January 15, the next $125,275 of support we receive will be matched!

 Overview

-These allow people access (that should be granted in the first place!) to investigate their own devices for issues of license compliance, security, and replacing the firmware on their TVs and routers.
+These allow people access (that should be granted in the first place!) to investigate their own devices for issues of license compliance, security,and replacing the firmware on their TVs and routers.
 It's a key ability to vet and replace software on devices we own and operate, so renewing this exemption each time it comes up is very important for us all.
-The medical device exemption was submitted by our Executive Director Karen Sandler in partnership with others who are personally affected by proprietary medical technology.
+The medical device exemption was signed by our Executive Director Karen Sandler, on behalf of a group of medical device researchers who are personally affected by proprietary medical technology.

 Writing and Speaking